Can I Fly?

 We try to be as inclusive as possible, providing for the whole spectrum of disability and impairment, including: mental and physical disabilities, mobility issues, learning difficulties and sensory problems, mental health issues, through to neurological disorders and amputation - and all points in between.
-We've probably come across your impairment before, and we'll have a strategy which will allow you to fly.
+We've probably come across your impairment before, and we'll have a strategy which should allow you to fly.

-You will find an 'access requirements' field on the enquiry form - use this to let us know the degree to which your mobility is restricted: a hoist may be the most suitable way for you to access the aircraft, but If you don't tell us, we may not have a suitable aircraft available on the day.
+You will find an 'access requirements' field on the participant information form - use this to let us know the degree to which your mobility is restricted: a hoist may be the most suitable way for you to access the aircraft, but If you don't tell us, we may not have a suitable aircraft available on the day.

 MANDATORY SAFETY RULES – PLEASE READ CAREFULLY